Akhlaque03/Bank-Marketing-Campaign-Response-Prediction/README.md

 ### Baseline Result

-Among the baseline models, **CatBoost achieved the highest ROC-AUC of 0.9341**, making it the strongest baseline model according to the primary evaluation metric.
+**CatBoost achieved the highest baseline ROC-AUC of 0.9341**, making it the strongest baseline model according to the project's primary evaluation criterion.

-The baseline comparison was then used as the foundation for the subsequent hyperparameter tuning stage.
+The baseline comparison was then used to select boosting models for hyperparameter optimization.

+---

-##  Hyperparameter Tuning
+## ⚙️ Hyperparameter Tuning

-After evaluating the baseline models, hyperparameter tuning was performed on the selected boosting algorithms to search for configurations that could improve classification performance.
+After baseline evaluation, hyperparameter tuning was performed on selected boosting algorithms to search for configurations that could improve classification performance.

 ### Models Tuned

-The following models were optimized:

 * **CatBoost Classifier**
 * **XGBoost Classifier**
 * **LightGBM Classifier**

-The tuning process focused on finding better combinations of model parameters while maintaining a consistent evaluation framework.
+The tuning process searched for improved parameter configurations while maintaining a consistent evaluation framework.

 ### Tuning Objective

-The tuned models were compared against their corresponding original versions using:
+The tuned models were compared with their corresponding original versions using:

 * Accuracy
 * Precision